 The Defendant Failed To Uphold Their Duty of Care

-When you are working with a Lawrenceville personal injury attorney, you won’t need to worry about identifying or proving that there was a failed duty of care — they will handle this for you as you focus on your recovery.
+When you work with a Lawrenceville personal injury attorney, you won’t need to worry about identifying or proving that there was a failed duty of care — they will handle this for you as you focus on your recovery.
 This is why it is so important to partner with a personal injury lawyer as soon as possible.
-The longer you wait, the more time the insurance company has to build a counter-argument in an attempt to pin as much blame on you as possible.
+The longer you wait, the more time the insurance company has to build a counter-argument to try and pin as much blame on you as possible.

 This Failure Resulted in an Accident

 If a drunk driver does not cause an accident and therefore has caused no personal injury to another, they are only guilty of a criminal violation.
-If, however, they cause an accident, the situation is now addressed under both criminal AND tort law because another individual has suffered an avoidable personal injury due to their failure to act prudently in their travels.
+If, however, they cause an accident, the situation is now under criminal AND injury law because another individual suffered an avoidable personal injury due to their failure to behave reasonably.

-If the at-fault party is cited for a criminal violation, this does not bar a victim from taking action as a personal injury victim — these two types of law are handled separately, and it is even plausible that someone may have their criminal charges dropped but still be held liable for the personal injury damages due to different standards for burdens of proof.
+If the at-fault party is cited for a criminal violation, this does not bar the personal injury victim from taking action.
+These two types of law are different, and it is even plausible that someone may have their criminal charges dropped but still be held liable for the personal injury damages due to different standards for burdens of proof.

 The Accident Caused Measurable Damages To the Victim

-Our personal injury law firm is skilled in these negotiations, and in the event that your case goes to the Georgia courts, we are ready to act.
+Our personal injury law firm is skilled in these negotiations, and if your case goes to the Georgia courts, we are ready to act.
 Many personal injury attorneys focus solely on settlements, meaning that a victim will need to hire trial lawyers, but you will not need to worry about that with The Pendergrass Law Firm acting as your Lawrenceville personal injury lawyers.

 Frequently Asked Questions About Personal Injury Cases

 The statute of limitations for most personal injuries in Georgia is two years following the accident.
-This means that you have two years to file a lawsuit in the courts, but it is absolutely essential that you partner with an attorney sooner than this.
-Your lawyer will use these two years to build a case, investigate your damages, and handle settlement negotiations before determining whether or not it is necessary to take your case to court.
+This means that you have two years to file a personal injury lawsuit in the courts, but you must partner with an attorney much earlier.
+Your personal injury lawyer will use the time to build a case, investigate your damages, and handle settlement negotiations.

 If you wait before contacting an attorney, they will have much less time to get a clear understanding of your injuries and damages and may need to file a lawsuit even if an out-of-court settlement is likely the best option for all parties.

-There are exceptions to the two-year statute, particularly when victims do not immediately recognize their injuries.
-Still, if you even suspect that you have suffered an injury, we highly suggest that you connect with our law firm immediately to get started with plenty of time.
+There are exceptions to the two-year statute, particularly when injuries do not immediately appear.
+Still, if you even suspect that you have suffered an injury, we suggest you connect with our law firm immediately to get started with plenty of time.

-You can absolutely handle your own claim, but the reality is that insurers have been handling claims like your own for years and have developed playbooks for handling claims as quickly and cheaply as possible.
-Tort law is complex, and a big part of these settlement tactics involves overwhelming a victim with legal documents and terms while making extremely low settlement offers and rejecting a victim’s counteroffers outright.
+You can absolutely handle your claim, but the reality is that insurers have been handling claims like yours for years and have developed playbooks for handling claims as quickly and cheaply as possible.
+Tort and injury law is complex, and a big part of these settlement tactics involves overwhelming a victim with legal documents and terms while making extremely low settlement offers and rejecting a victim’s counteroffers outright.

-When you are working with a Lawrenceville attorney, the insurers know that they are working with someone who understands personal injury law, has handled a range of accidents, and is dedicated to getting fair compensation for their clients.
-Unfortunately, initial negotiation talks often go smoother when carried out by an attorney, but this also means that you will have more time and emotional space to focus on recovering from your injuries.
+When you work with a Lawrenceville attorney, the insurers know that they are involved with someone who understands personal injury law, has handled a range of accidents, and is dedicated to getting fair compensation for their client.
+Unfortunately, initial negotiation talks often go smoother when carried out by an attorney, but this also means you will have more time and emotional space to focus on recovering from your injuries.

-In addition to the monetary benefits of working with a lawyer, stress has a significant impact on the recovery process from physical injuries, and the claims process is often very stressful — especially for someone unfamiliar with the process.
-Insurers know this, and they use this as leverage to convince a claimant to settle for a low offer and move forward with their lives.
+In addition to the monetary benefits of working with a personal injury lawyer, stress has a significant impact on the recovery process from physical injuries, and the claims process is often very stressful — especially for someone unfamiliar with it.
+Insurers know this and use this as leverage to convince a claimant to settle for a low offer and move forward with their lives.
 Your attorney will not settle a case to get it over with and will do what it takes to get you the money you deserve, whether through direct negotiations or in front of a judge and jury.

 Will my case go to trial?

-There are no clear statistics about how many personal injury claims are settled without going to court, but many estimates put the number above 50% settled out of court and upwards of 95% of all cases being resolved before seeing trial.
-These numbers are difficult to gather because many settlements are done with the express intent of avoiding any publicly available record of the compensation amount or other details about the accident.
+There are no clear statistics about how many personal injury claims are settled without going to court.
+However, many estimates put the number above 50% settled out of court and upwards of 95% of all cases resolved before trial.
+These numbers are difficult to gather because many settlements are done to avoid any publicly available record of the compensation amount or other details about the accident.
 These settlements are not reported to a central authority, meaning that the settlement rate is speculative.

-The Georgia Code uses a legal tool known as comparative negligence when assigning liability for personal injuries and allows a victim to recover damages proportional to the amount that they are responsible for the accident.
-For example, if you accept 25% fault for a car accident, your final settlement will simply be reduced by this amount.
+The Georgia Code uses a legal tool known as comparative negligence when assigning liability for personal injuries.
+It allows a victim to recover damages proportional to the amount that they are responsible for the accident.
+For example, if you accept 25% fault for a car accident, your final settlement will be reduced by this amount.

-Comparative negligence is a significantly beneficial law, considering that the alternative would block victims from compensation even if they were 1% responsible, but insurers use this tool to their advantage by attempting to pin additional blame on a victim in order to lower their financial burden.
+Comparative negligence is a beneficial law, considering that the alternative would block victims from compensation even if they were 1% responsible.
+But insurers use this tool to their advantage by attempting to pin additional blame on a victim to lower their financial obligations.
 An experienced attorney will push back on these unfair tactics and will only accept fault that you rightfully deserve to be held liable for.

-Insurers count on victims to tire of going back and forth about “minor” details, such as a quarter of a percent of fault, but each of these seemingly insignificant cuts adds up.
+Insurers count on victims to tire of going back and forth about “minor” details, such as a quarter of a percent of fault, but these seemingly insignificant cuts add up.
 You do not deserve to take on the financial burden of someone else’s dangerous or reckless behavior.

 After your initial consultation, you will have a better idea of what your case may be worth, but your attorney will spend a substantial amount of time at the outset of your work together investigating each possible damage before reaching a final calculation.
-However, even this final calculation will not likely reflect your actual final settlement for a variety of reasons.
+However, even this final calculation will not likely reflect your actual final settlement for various reasons.